Mikaela/mikaela.github.io/n/dns.md

-In my experience [DNS0.eu] tends to have better filtering and [reporting options](https://www.dns0.eu/report) than [Quad9], while [servers being located only in](https://www.dns0.eu/network) the [European Union](https://european-union.europa.eu) is mildly problematic when your users start traveling outside it either for work or leisure, which across continents tends to bring round-trips overseas.
-Additionally private ECS (see above) tends to be bad poor for IPv6 and for very small AS like a school, it directs to another side of the country, but that is a very minor issue.
+In my experience [DNS0.eu] tends to have better filtering and [reporting options](https://www.dns0.eu/report) than [Quad9], while [servers being located only in](https://www.dns0.eu/network) the [European Union](https://european-union.europa.eu) may either be free brownie points on not sending DNS queries outside of the EU or mildly problematic when your users start traveling outside the EU which which brings round-trips overseas.
+Additionally private ECS (see above) tends to be bad poor for IPv6 and for very small AS like a school, it directs to another side of the country, but that is a very minor issue, as opposed to constantly being directed to another country.

 Meanwhile [Quad9] blocking seems almost as good in [tests like this](https://techblog.nexxwave.eu/public-dns-malware-filters-tested-in-september-2024/)